nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf-v5/installation.md

 {{< include "installation/deploy-controller.md" >}}

-{{< note >}} If you're using NGINX Ingress Controller with the AppProtect WAF module and policy bundles, you will need to modify the Deployment or DaemonSet file to include volumes and volume mounts.
+{{< note >}} NGINX Ingress Controller with the AppProtect WAF v5 module works only with policy bundles.
+You need to modify the Deployment or DaemonSet file to include volumes, volume mounts and two WAF 5 docker images: `waf-config-mgr` and `waf-enforcer`.

 NGINX Ingress Controller **requires** the volume mount path to be `/etc/app_protect/bundles`. {{< /note >}}